jainshubham1120/Carla/README.md

 ## Format of Saved Images

-.npy format is taking more space than a PNG image.
-JPEG images are prone to data loss while reading and writing the image.
+PEG images are prone to data loss while reading and writing the image.
+And .npy format is takes more space than a PNG image.
 Hence, PNG format have been used to save the images.

 ## AWS